 Describe control methods for this disease at personal, national and international levels.
 BE SPECIFIC!!

-Don't forget to properly submit your references (endnoting) with your answers!
+Don't forget to properly submit your minimum of five references end-noted with your answers!